jameshughes89/cs102/src/site/topics/inheritance/inheritance.rst

 ============

 * Polymorphism is the idea that behavior can change depending on the type of the *object*

+    * Though, the idea of polymorphism is broader than just inheritance

 * Consider the below ``Stack`` examples

     ``Stack<Integer> myStack = new ArrayStack<>();``